How to Invest in ByteDance, the Company That Owns TikTok

 There are thousands of private companies available for investment on Hiive, including ByteDance:

-There is 1 unique listing of ByteDance stock available right now.
+There are 4 listings of ByteDance stock available on Hiive right now.
+Shares are trading at $181.62.

 Each listing on Hiive is made by a different seller who sets their own asking price and quantity of shares available.
 Sellers may be current or former employees, venture capitalists, or angel investors.